Buy Nothing Day Vs Green Friday

 Black Friday

-The trouble with Black Friday is that it’s totally unsustainable.
+The trouble with Black Friday is that it’s unsustainable.
 Almost 80% of all impulse purchases end up unloved and disregarded.
 Then we have to consider where these items will end up and also account for the impact on the environment for all of the ‘postage’ and ‘transportation’.
 Let’s not even talk about returns…

 A report by Green Alliance found that 80% of items purchased during Black Friday deals (of which half are electronics and a third are clothes) will end up either in landfills or incineration after a very short life.